rewoma19/summer-of-python/black_jack/black_jack.md

 > # Using a comma in a return creates a Tuple.
 Tuples will be covered in a later exercise.

 An ace can take on multiple values, so we will fix **A** cards to a value of 1 for this task.

+## Task 3

+### Calculate the value of an ace

+As mentioned before, an ace can be worth either 1 **or** 11 points.
+Players try to get as close as possible to a score of 21, without going over 21 (going "bust").

+Define the **value_of_ace(<card_one>, <card_two>)** function with parameters **card_one** and **card_two**, which are a pair of cards already in the hand before getting an ace card.
+Your function will have to decide if the upcoming ace will get a value of 1 or a value of 11, and return that value.
+Remember: the value of the hand with the ace needs to be as high as possible without going over 21.
+**Hint**: if we already have an ace in hand, then the value for the upcoming ace would be 1.